At the George DeRuyter and Sons Dairy in central Washington,7,000 cows produce a lot of manure — 160,000 …

 Renewable Natural Gas: Williams is increasing the delivery of renewable natural gas (RNG) by partnering with energy companies in Washington, Idaho, Ohio, and Texas to transport methane emissions captured from landfills or dairy farms.
 Williams’ Northwest Pipeline is interconnected with four RNG facilities, of which two were brought online in the past year, and we are aggressively pursuing additional RNG partnership opportunities.
 Renewable natural gas is pipeline-quality natural gas and is often used for transportation fuels and sometimes called “waste to wheels.”

-Williams recently co-led an initiative through the Energy Infrastructure Council (EIC) and GPA Midstream to launch the first-ever Midstream Company ESG Reporting Template in December 2020.
+Williams recently co-led an initiative through the Energy Infrastructure Council (EIC) and GPA Midstream to launch the first-ever Midstream Company ESG Reporting Template.
 The tool allows midstream energy infrastructure companies to present their sustainability metrics that matter most to investors in a transparent and comparable way.

 Read more from our newsroom:

 You may remember from science class that hydrogen is the simplest and most abundant element in the universe.
 Think …

 Stay up to date with the latest news and events